arnsteio/UH-IaaS-mini-workshop/03-attachingStorage.md

 export OS_NO_CACHE=1
 ~~~

-Testing wether it works at all:
+Testing whether it works at all:

 ~~~
 arnsteio@☠:~$ . keystone_rc.sh